 - official transcripts of all previous academic work

-- a current resume and a personal statement outlining professional goals and how the Master of Science in Exercise Science from Appalachian will help to achieve those goals
+- a current resume and a personal statement outlining professional goals and how the Master of Science in Exercise Science from Appalachian will help to achieve those goals.

-When applying to the program it is high encouraged for you to contact a potential faculty mentor by looking through the faculty profiles and identifying a faculty member with whom you might be interested in working (i.e., similar research interests) as part of your potential graduate assistant responsibilities.
+When applying to the program it is highly encouraged for you to contact a potential faculty mentor by looking through the faculty profiles and identifying a faculty member with whom you might be interested in working (i.e., similar research interests) as part of your potential graduate assistant responsibilities.